 is safe, fun camp experience for children with or without disabilities.

-graduate credit, WV Birth to Three contact hours, and WV STARS.
+Yes, graduate credit, WV Birth to Three contact hours, and WV STARS and others.

 $25 each additional family member